rafaelmonteiro/rafaelmonteiro.github.io/about.md

 </figure>

 Hey, I'm Rafael Monteiro.
 A developer who always seek for compliance with development best practices and UX.
-Information Security specialist, Certified ScrumMaster (CSM) and AWS Certified Developer currently in Santos, Brazil.
+Information Security specialist, Certified ScrumMaster (CSM) and AWS Certified Developer currently in Sydney, Australia.

 Also, I like to play drums.